owhite/ODrive/docs/endstop_config.md

 ### Performing a homing sequence.

 Once everything is ready, this is an example sequence of commands you can use for manually performing homing.
-You probably need to do something more elaborate for when you build the next consciously self-aware android, but try manual homingfirst with:
+You probably need to do something more elaborate for when you build the next consciously self-aware android, but try manual homing first with:

 ```
 <odrv>.<axis>.requested_state = AXIS_STATE_ENCODER_INDEX_SEARCH